If you specify CHECK as a composite table attribute, the syntax varies depending on whether the constraint is named or not.

 BETWEEN value_1 AND value_2

-The system treats it as if it were the following ANSI-compliant constraint.
+The system processes the syntax like the following ANSI-compliant constraint.

 CHECK (column_name BETWEEN value_1 AND value_2)